crm416/crm416.github.io/_posts/2012-11-13-ios_graphing.md

 1. Create the bar as a generic UIView.
 2. Casted it to a UIImage with this code:

+{% highlight objc %}
 UIGraphicsBeginImageContext(bar.bounds.size);
 [bar.layer renderInContext:UIGraphicsGetCurrentContext()];
 UIImage *viewImage = UIGraphicsGetImageFromCurrentImageContext();
 UIGraphicsEndImageContext();
 UIImage *barImage = [viewImage resizableImageWithCapInsets:UIEdgeInsetsMake(bar.backdrop_size + 5, 0, bar.backdrop_size + 5, 0)];
+{% endhighlight %}

 Note above: you must ensure proper cap insets.
 In this case, the aim is to avoid stretching out the bar's perspective on the top and bottom; thus, we pad it with cap insets above and below—this enforces that only the middle section of the bar will be stretched out whenever the frame expands.

 Finally, after creating the correct UIImage, just put it into a UIImageView and add it as a subview.

 I’ve open-sourced the project [here](https://github.com/crm416/iOS-Elements "My Github"); hopefully I’ll get around to adding line graphs and some other features—or, better yet, finding a use for the class within an application!

 Here's a demo: